ajaybisht14/image-grayscaling-python/README.md

     ├── input_image.jpg
     └── grayscale_output.jpg

-Added a raw.jpg file with converted file ss.jpg
+Added a raw.jpg file with converted file ss.jpg and a cosoless.jpg